Music Samples and Copyright Infringement Lawsuits

 Many musicians take samples (or sections) from the copyrighted works of other musicians.
 If you plan to commercially release your music, you probably will need to get written permission from the copyright owners of any music that you are sampling.
 Otherwise, you could be sued for copyright infringement and prevented from distributing your music.
-The process of getting permission is known as sample clearance, and you can read more here about how it works.
+The process of getting permission is known as sample clearance.

 You do not need to get sample clearance in every situation in which you are playing someone else’s music.
 If you are playing music at home for your family or friends, you do not need to get sample clearance.
 You probably also do not need it if you are performing in a live show, since the owner of the venue will arrange for a license to cover the public performance right.
 More generally, you do not need sample clearance if your work is so different from the sampled work that the audience would not notice the similarity, or if the fair use doctrine applies.
 If you are unsure about whether you need sample clearance, you probably should try to get it because the costs of failing to obtain permission can be massive.
 Sometimes a record company contract will contain an indemnity clause that requires an artist to pay the costs of defending a copyright infringement lawsuit.
 You will want to do whatever you can to avoid this situation.